 - garlic powder

 Don't you just love when something is pretty easy to prepare?
 This Classic Pizza patate e rosmarino (potato and rosemary pizza) is just that.

 - First, peel the potatoes.
 Slice them thin but not too thin.
 I prefer to cut it by hand with a knife than using a mandolin which will make them too thin and inconsistent.
 You need a tiny bit of thickness, otherwise the crust will overpower the topping.

 - Secondly, dress the potatoes with evo oil, salt, and pepper.

 - Thirdly, lightly oil a round pizza pan and with your hands, stretch the dough thin, not leaving a high border.

-- In a ramekin, mix 1 Tbsp of evo oil and ¼ tsp of garlic powder.
+- In a ramekin, mix 1 tablespoon of evo oil and ¼ teaspoon of garlic powder.
 With a brush, spread the oil on the base of the pizza.
 Then, arrange the potato slices all around the pizza, slightly overlapping, starting from the edges and going almost up to the border, furthermore, filling up the middle.